 Each Family Services major works closely with a faculty adviser during his or her time as a major.
 It is your adviser’s goal to help ensure that you have a successful and rewarding experience as a major.
-The links below will familiarize you with the curriculum and the advising process.

 REGISTERING FOR CLASSES